-The images were coded by 12 research assistants who attended a training session to familiarize them on the various indicators used in the scales.
+We selected twelve volunteers from an advanced class in social psychology to be our raters.
+The research assistants included four male and eight female undergraduate students, ranging from 18-22 years of age.
+All were US citizens.
+As is typical of students in Hawaii, the coders came from a variety of ethnic groups, including European-American, Asian Americans, and Mixed.
+The 12 research assistants attended a training session to familiarize them with the various indicators used in the scales.
+They were kept blind as to the hypotheses of the study.
 The research assistants were divided into four groups of three people each.
 Each of the four groups was assigned 90 images to code (30 from Norway, 30 from the US, and 30 from Japan) on either the disempowerment or the empowerment scale; two teams coded the images using the disempowerment scale, and the other two used the empowerment scale, resulting in each image being coded on both scales.
 Members of the teams independently coded the images, and then met as a group to address any discrepancies between their individual results and reach a consensus on each item.
 Thus, each team produced one coding of 90 images on a single scale.
 Positive indicators ("yes" responses) on this coding were summed, to yield a consolidated score for each of the 180 images (90 from each of two teams) that were compared between each country in a one-way ANOVA.